FedericoPonzi/genereto/docs/content/index.md

 ## Advanced Features

 ### Custom Metadata
-You can add any custom key-value pairs to your page metadata, which will be available in templates as `$GENERETO['key']`:
+You can add any custom key-value pairs to your page metadata, which will be available in templates as `&#36;GENERETO['key']`:

 ```markdown
 ---